 However, Medicare Part A provides 60 lifetime reserve days.
 If you have them, they will still provide coverage for your hospital stay after 90 days.
 But you will be charged a daily copayment.

-Medicare Part B Coverage of PT
+Medicare Part B Coverage

-Coverage for physical therapy is provided by Medicare Part B if it takes place in an outpatient setting.
+Coverage for therapy is provided by Medicare Part B if it takes place in an outpatient setting.
 Once approved, Medicare Part B covers 80 percent of physical therapy costs.
 You will pay for the remaining 20 percent.

 Part C Coverage for Pelvic Floor Therapy